 )

-The first property is Provide
+The first property Provide

 holds the Token or DI Token.
 The Tokens act like a key.
-The DI systems need the key to locate the provider
+The DI systems need the key to locate provider

 in the Providers